melektron/el_std_cpp/include/el/msglink/networking_architecture.md

 # msglink networking architecture

-in addition to defining a protocol and convenient abstraction libraries for using it, msglink libraries also define a number of different networking topologies and convenient support for them in library implementations.
+In addition to defining a protocol and convenient abstraction libraries for using it, msglink libraries also define a number of different networking topologies and convenient support for them in library implementations.

 This page describes the common internal architecture "stack" of msglink implementation libraries as well as different ways multiple communication parties can interact with each other over the network.